Gastroenterology Banner

 Gastrointestinal care and treatment

-Gastroenterologists are specialists in the disorders and diseases that affect the digestive system, including the gastrointestinal tract (esophagus, stomach, small intestine, large intestine, rectum, and anus) and the pancreas, liver, bile ducts, and gallbladder.
+Gastroenterologists and advanced practice clinicians (APCs) specialize in the disorders and diseases that affect the digestive system, including the gastrointestinal tract (esophagus, stomach, small intestine, large intestine, rectum, and anus) and the pancreas, liver, bile ducts, and gallbladder.

-ARC gastroenterologists also perform screenings for colorectal cancer and other health issues, including performing upper endoscopy and colonoscopy.
+ARC gastroenterologists and APCs also perform screenings for colorectal cancer and other health issues, including performing upper endoscopy and colonoscopy.

 Finding the right treatment for your G.I. tract